sam-howl/fhnw-webpr/notes/week6.md

 * this is different from JavaScript than this is in Java
 * Open, dynamic: no safety but dynamic, unobvious how to share structure
+* Open and dynamic because 'this' is used

 ```javascript
 const good = {